joeodx/Tech258_AWS_cloud/Deploying_to-cloud/README.md

-# DEPLOY YOUR APP TO AN E2 INSTANCE AND CONNECT TO E2 DATBASE
+# Two tier Deployment

-* Make sure you are logged into your two e2 instances on aws and have two termional s pen one inside your ubuntu deployed app VM
+## CONNECTING UP MONGO 7.0G ON UBUNTU

-* And the other in your deployed app vm
+### Before you start make sure to create a EC2 instance onb AWS and change the security group to allow traffic on port 27017

-The following commands go in that VM :
+* Make sure you are logged into your two e2 instance on gitbash The following commands go in that VM :

 ## Step 1: Update package lists